geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

 cp geomesa/geomesa-plugin/target/geomesa-plugin-accumulo1.5-1.0.0-SNAPSHOT-geoserver-plugin.jar ~/dev/geoserver-2.5/webapps/geoserver/WEB-INF/lib/
 {% endhighlight %}

 There are additional JARs that are specific to your installation that you will also need to copy to GeoServer's `lib` directory.
-These may include:
+These may include (the specific JARs are included only for reference, and only apply if you are using Accumulo 1.5.1 and Hadoop 2.2):

 * Accumulo
+    * accumulo-core-1.5.1.jar
+    * accumulo-fate-1.5.1.jar
+    * accumulo-trace-1.5.1.jar
 * Zookeeper
+    * zookeeper-3.4.5.jar
 * Hadoop core
+    * hadoop-auth-2.2.0.jar
+    * hadoop-client-2.2.0.jar
+    * hadoop-common-2.2.0.jar
+    * hadoop-hdfs-2.2.0.jar
+    * hadoop-mapreduce-client-app-2.2.0.jar
+    * hadoop-mapreduce-client-common-2.2.0.jar
+    * hadoop-mapreduce-client-core-2.2.0.jar
+    * hadoop-mapreduce-client-jobclient-2.2.0.jar
+    * hadoop-mapreduce-client-shuffle-2.2.0.jar
 * Thrift
+    * libthrift-0.9.1.jar

+There are also GeoServer JARs that need to be updated for GeoMesa:

+* commons-codec:  GeoServer ships with commons-codec 1.2, but GeoMesa requires replacing that with version 1.8
+* commons-lang:  GeoServer ships with commons-lang 2.1, but GeoMesa requires replacing that with version 2.5

 Restart GeoServer.